Imagine getting in the car with all of your equipment and NOT knowing where your final destination would be!

 Then I noticed on my phone, “the sun is gone!”
 The kid moved my tube!
 He did this at the exact moment I took my filter off!

-At the same time, it’s starting to get dark, and I knew Totality was seconds away.
+At the same time, the light was dimming — FAST!
+Totality was seconds away.
 I could hear the anticipation from the nearby crowds in the town.
 I was faced with the thought of my whole experience getting ruined by this little kid, who had suddenly disappeared after the moment of sabotage.

 Here is the magical moment captured on video!

+“YES!”
 “I got it!
 RIGHT THERE!”

 Had that tense moment prior to totality not happened, I would not have been as excited and loud as I was as heard in the video.
 Once I realized I had the moment captured, I remember jumping in joy as I finally looked up at the black Sun, and saw the corona with my own two eyes.

 You can hear me say, “Thank you Lord!”
 For the rest of the time, my father and I got to embrace.
 We looked at the sun together, and noticed just how pure the light of the corona was.
 The rays of the corona were also moving slightly.